awinogradov/sharps/README.md

 This README also available in [russian](https://github.com/verybigman/bem-grid/blob/master/README.ru.md).

 Library for do awesome grid in bem-projects.
-This grid inspired by [Zurb Foundation grid](http://foundation.zurb.com/docs/components/grid.html) and [Flexbox grid](http://flexboxgrid.com/).
+This grid inspired by [Flexbox grid](http://flexboxgrid.com/).
 Grid available for Stylus only.

 ## Dependencies